 A: Vertigo is very commonly associated with anxiety, but stress itself is not a cause of vertigo.
 It seems to be a common trigger.
 So someone who already has issues with vertigo may experience the problem more frequently when a sudden stressor arises.
 This calls for good stress management techniques because it is impossible to avoid all sources of stress.

 A: A common one is diuretics.
 You may have heard these referred to as a water pill.
 The idea is that reducing fluids in the body will keep the ear from having too much fluid in it.
 If endolymphatic hydrops is the cause of your vertigo, this may reduce the frequency of attacks.
-Anti-nausea medications may be prescribed for a person with bad vertigo.
+Anti-nausea medications can benefit a person with bad vertigo.
 This doesn’t help vertigo itself, but it could keep a person from vomiting during a severe episode.

 A: This refers to a series of maneuvers that a healthcare practitioner can help a patient to perform.
 The idea is that these maneuvers can reset the crystals in the inner ear canals that help to detect movement and maintain balance.
 You may also be able to learn some techniques to use at home if vertigo returns, which it often does.